 Both APM solutions are known for their gradual learning curves and ease-of-use.
 To accelerate learning, New Relic offers a comprehensive portal called New Relic University for getting up to speed with the product.
 Similarly, AppDynamics hosts its AppDynamics University for gaining proficiency with the product.

-AppDynamics' strong CSTAR score of 844 falls short due to a handful of security flaws, namely lack of HTTP strict transport security, server information leakage, and disabled DNSSEC.
-Similarly, New Relic gets a 745 CSTAR score for gaps in its website perimeter security like missing DMARC/DNSSEC and lack of HTTP strict transport security.
+AppDynamics' strong CSTAR score of 809 falls short due to a handful of security flaws, namely lack of HTTP strict transport security, server information leakage, and disabled DNSSEC.
+Similarly, New Relic gets a a close 807 CSTAR score.

 Scoreboard and Summary